Chevron, Transocean charged in Brazilian oil spill

 The charges come less than a week after Chevron asked for and received permission to temporarily stop production at Frade after finding new seeps on the sea floor.
 It was producing 61,500 barrels a day, down from about 80,000 before the November spill.

 Chevron has spent more than $2 billion developing Frade, Brazil's largest foreign-operated field in which the No. 2 U.S. oil company owns a 52 percent stake.
-Brazil's Petrobras owns 30 percent and a Japanese group led by Inpex and Sojitz owns 18 percent.
+Brazil's Petrobras (PETR4.SA) owns 30 percent and a Japanese group led by Inpex (1605.T) and Sojitz (2768.T) owns 18 percent.

 The prosecutor alleges that Chevron and Transocean ignored signs that their drilling could blast through rock and the seabed as they tapped into a high-pressure reservoir in an area whose faults and fissures made it prone to an underground blowout.
 Chevron has said it encountered reservoir pressure levels far above those in previous wells.